```

 Position

 Structured professional documents that present consensus proposals, practice standards, or position statements grounded in biomechanics and movement science.
-These submissions are expected to clearly define scope, rationale, evidence base (where available), and intended use.
+Submissions must clearly define scope, rationale, evidence base, and intended use.

 How this track is evaluated